Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/README.md

 - A [Service Bus session receiver](https://docs.microsoft.com/en-us/dotnet/api/azure.messaging.servicebus.servicebussessionreceiver?view=azure-dotnet-preview) is scoped to a particular session-enabled queue or subscription, and is created using the Service Bus client.
 The session receiver is almost identical to the standard receiver, with the difference being that session management operations are exposed which only apply to session-enabled entities.
 These operations include getting and setting session state, as well as renewing session locks.

 - A [Service Bus processor](https://docs.microsoft.com/en-us/dotnet/api/azure.messaging.servicebus.servicebusprocessor?view=azure-dotnet-preview) is scoped to a particular queue or subscription, and is created using the Service Bus client.
-The processor allows you to configure an event handler to run for every message that is received.
-It also allows for specifying an exception handler that will run any time an exception is thrown while a message is being received and processed by the processor.
-The event handler args will provide the ability to settle a received message.
+The `ServiceBusProcessor` can be thought of as an abstraction around a set of receivers.
+It uses a callback model to allow code to be specified when a message is received and when an exception occurs.
+It offers automatic completion of processed messages, automatic message lock renewal, and concurrent execution of user specified event handlers.
+Because of its feature set, it should be the go to tool for writing applications that receive from Service Bus entities.
+The ServiceBusReceiver is recommended for more complex scenarios in which the processor is not able to provide the fine-grained control that one can expect when using the ServiceBusReceiver directly.

 - A [Service Bus session processor](https://docs.microsoft.com/en-us/dotnet/api/azure.messaging.servicebus.servicebussessionprocessor?view=azure-dotnet-preview) is scoped to a particular session-enabled queue or subscription, and is created using the Service Bus client.
 The session processor is almost identical to the standard processor, with the difference being that session management operations are exposed which only apply to session-enabled entities.